LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Introduction

 Our preliminary experiments identify two key challenges for low-bit quantization of DiT models: (1) \textit{Uniform quantizers fundamentally mismatch the Gaussian-like weight distribution of DiTs.} We observe that almost all weight matrices in DiT models follow a Gaussian-like distribution with long tails on both sides.
 The Uniform quantization fails to allocate sufficient quantization intervals to the dense central region and ignores the long-tail extremes, resulting in large quantization errors under low-bit settings.
-(2) \textit{DiT activations contain two distinct types of outliers that disrupt low-bit quantization.} The majority of outliers in activations are Mild Outliers, with values slightly exceeding normal activation levels and rarely surpassing 5.
-A smaller portion is Salient Outliers, represented as high-magnitude activations concentrated in specific channels.
+(2) \textit{DiT activations contain two distinct types of outliers that disrupt low-bit quantization.} We discover that DiT models exhibit two distinct types of outliers.
+The majority of outliers in activations are Mild Outliers, with values slightly exceeding normal activation levels and rarely surpassing 5.
+A smaller portion is Salient Outliers, represented as high-magnitude activations concentrated in specific channels with their values approaching 300.
 These outliers pose significant challenges for low-bit activation quantization.